MichaelCurrin/netlify-auth-quickstart/README.md

 The Netlify Function and Auth0 part of this example is based on the Gatsby example in [serverless-jwt](https://github.com/sandrinodimattia/serverless-jwt) repo.

+The HTML part was based on the [Plain JavaScript](https://auth0.com/docs/quickstart/spa/vanillajs) tutorial and corresponding [auth0-javascript-samples](https://github.com/auth0-samples/auth0-javascript-samples) repo.
+The first example there has the login flow set up and second example provides a call to an API on the frontend using `callApi` function.
+That example uses Express as a Node server, so that part was ignored here in favor of Express.

 An API was set up in Auth0 for this to work.

+The scope was also set up on the API in Auth0 and in the app - I don't know if this is required or not for a basic app but it seems like anything beyond getting your user's profile data needs to be scoped.

 1. A user clicks sign in on the frontend of your site.
 2. That does request to `https://MY_APP.auth0.com/authorize` with parameters.